matrixorigin/matrixorigin.io/docs/MatrixOne/Maintain/backup-restore/backup-restore-overview.md

 1. **modump**: Used for exporting data and schemas from the database.
 It generates recoverable SQL scripts for logical backups.

 2. **mo-backup**: Used for physical backup and recovery. `mo-backup` is a tool for physical backup and recovery of MatrixOne enterprise services, helping protect your MatrixOne database and perform reliable recovery operations when needed.

+    !!! note
-Contact your MatrixOne account manager to obtain the tool download link.
+        **mo-backup** is a physical backup and recovery tool for enterprise-level services.
+Contact your MatrixOne account manager for the tool download path and user guide.

 ### Logical Backup and Recovery